hazelcast/hazelcast-reference-manual/src/JClouds.md

 </join>
 ...
 ```
 As stated in the first paragraph of this section, Hazelcast native clients also support jclouds for discovery.
-It means you can also configure your `hazelcast-client.xml` configuration file to include the <discovery-strategies> element in the same way as it is with `hazelcast.xml`.
+It means you can also configure your `hazelcast-client.xml` configuration file to include the <discovery-strategies> element in the same way as with `hazelcast.xml`.

 The table below lists the jclouds configuration properties with their descriptions.

 Property Name | Type | Description
 :--------------|:------|:------------
-`provider`|String|String value which is used to identify ComputeService provider.
+`provider`|String|String value that is used to identify ComputeService provider.
 For example, "google-compute-engine" is used for Google Cloud services.
 See the <a href="https://jclouds.apache.org/reference/providers/#compute " target="_blank">full provider list here</a>.
 `identity`|String|Cloud Provider identity, can be thought of as a user name for cloud services.
 `credential`|String|Cloud Provider credential, can be thought of as a password for cloud services.
 `zones`|String|Defines zone for a cloud service (optional).
 Can be used with comma separated values for multiple values.